ppearson/Stash/qt/README.txt

 README
 ------

-This is the Qt port of Stash, which is still under development, but is somewhat useable, although it's missing some features compared to the native Mac version (the original UI from 10 years ago).
+This is the Qt port of Stash, which is a more recent / modern port of Stash, written 10+ years after the original OS X/MacOS version.
+Current functionality is identical to the Mac version.

 It builds with Qt 4.8 and 5.12 on Linux, and might build/run on other platforms as well, but my focus here is predominantly Linux, at least initially for my purposes.